Harold James Myers

 Helped create California Family Foods, Arbuckle 1995

 Perhaps Harold's greatest accomplishment in agriculture was his prominent role in bringing water to the west side of Colusa County.
 He made numerous trips to Washington, D.C. to testify before Congress to obtain funds for the construction of the 140-mile long Tehama-Colusa Canal.
+Once the funding for the canal was obtained, Harold went to work to improve Westside Water District and its delivery and drainage system.

 His elder brother Francis Clifford Myers, younger brother Norman Edward Myers and his elder sister Geraldine Myers Hobbs preceded him in death.
 Survivors include Joan, Harold's wife of 64-years, his sons William Myers, Bruce (Katy) Myers, David (Robin) Myers and Sam (Patti) Myers and daughters Mary (Bill) Stone and Priss (Bud) Harman.
 He also leaves thirteen grandchildren, seventeen great-grandchildren, and several nieces and nephews.